ironmanyu/serving_fluids/design/evaluation-metrics.md

 - Accuracy and Precision:
     - How close did the robot place the can to the target position?
 - Success Rate:
+    - How many times was the robot able to identify the can?
     - How many times was the robot able to pick up the can?
     - How many times was the robot able to tuck the can?
     - How many times was the robot able to place the can?